zephyrproject-rtos/zephyr/samples/net/gptp/README.rst

     STATUS   : GPTP [13:01:25:965] AsCapable: Enabled

 By default gPTP in Zephyr will not print any gPTP debug messages to console.
-One can enable debug prints by setting CONFIG_NET_DEBUG_GPTP=y in config file.
+One can enable debug prints by setting :option:`CONFIG_NET_DEBUG_GPTP` in the config file.